 The short drive is indeed spectacular.
 It’s dotted with a number of pull-offs to admire Arizona’s terrain.
 The highlight of this half day trip from Lake Havasu City is 320-foot Parker Dam.
 The colossal structure towers over the Colorado River right on the border with California.

 Interestingly enough, only 27 percent of the dam, which is known as the deepest dam in the world, is visible.
 The rest of the structure sits deep in the river.

 5. Lake Havasu State Park

 Address: 699 London Bridge Rd, AZ 86403

-For the water enthusiasts, there are swimming, canoeing, kayaking, fishing – everything to make your day on the water unforgettable.
+For water enthusiasts, there are swimming, canoeing, kayaking, fishing – everything to make your day on the water unforgettable.
 The 1.75-mile Mohave Sunset Trail takes care of hiking activities with stunning views.

-If different species of plants and wildlife inspire you to spend the day on the outskirt of Lake Havasu City, to sure to visit the Arroyo-Camino Interpretive Garden and explore its extensive collection.
+If different species of plants and wildlife inspire you to spend the day on the outskirt of Lake Havasu City, be sure to visit the Arroyo-Camino Interpretive Garden and explore its extensive collection.
 Those who feel compelled to spend more than one day in Lake Havasu City, book a campsite and enjoy a starry sky at night.

 6. Havasu National Wildlife Refuge

 Located between Parker and Lake Havasu City, the Havasu National Wildlife Refuge is a wildlife lover’s paradise.
 A popular migratory bird route, the area is a sanctuary for desert bighorn sheep, bobcats, cougars, greater roadrunners, and waterfowl.